 I personally felt cared for in ways long absent in my PC life, resulting in new friendships and a desire to return to … other group experiences with those people.
 One old issue for me was my hearing loss and the microphones furnished by the thoughtful planners.
 As soon as community members understood the need for and the implications of NO microphones, they eagerly used them, and this enabled me – and others – to be included in the community.
 Without this sensitive accommodation, I would have considered returning home.
 This was an unusually positive experience for me at a rather late period of my life, and I feel deep gratitude to the planners and participants.

 Chuck Stuart, Professor Emeritus at Assumption College, Massachusetts, USA, (2016)

 My key learning from attending encounter groups is of cutting through power dynamics.
 Most groups see dynamics being played out along the lines of Tuckman’s ‘Forming, Storming, Norming, Performing…’.
 Person-Centered Basic Encounter groups have allowed me to recognise how individuals deliberately or inadvertently gain power (including myself).
 Over the years in these groups, I have developed ways to avoid exerting power-over others, other than to avoid them taking power-over me.
 My sense is that the group dynamics become those described by Rogers in his Encounter Groups Book, dynamics far more facilitating of personal development for all attendees.

 Mark Harrison (2017)

 Breaking the loneliness

-I received an email this week saying how they still prized their experience at the 2017 group …
+I received an email this week from someone saying how they still prized their experience at the 2017 group …

 ‘A couple of weeks ago I was thinking….
 In particular, I wanted so much to be there with you and Dave and others I met two years ago…. how the impenetrable loneliness was penetrated…